-The Town of Bridgewater Planning Department is managing the project, in partnership with Sustainability Solutions Group as the project consultant, and the Bluenose Coastal Action Foundation as the communication and event planning partner.
+The Town of Bridgewater Planning Department is managing the project.
 The project lead is Leon de Vreede, Sustainability Planner for the Town of Bridgewater.

-Following a public call for participation, these people and organizations have been appointed by Bridgewater Town Council as the initiative’s volunteer Advisory Committee.
-They represent different sectors of the community:
+Following a public call for participation, these people and organizations were appointed by Bridgewater Town Council as the initiative’s volunteer Advisory Committee from the Summer of 2016 through to the end of 2017.
+They represented different sectors of the community:

 - Reno Roy (CHAIR) – Michelin North America (Canada) – Bridgewater Plant

 - Rick Senior (VICE-CHAIR) – BTS Property Inspections

 - Cameron Cochrane – Bridgewater Pharmasave

 - Doug Reid – Municipality of the District of Lunenburg

 - Michael Graves – Bridgewater Town Council representative

 - Shawn Nolan – Wilsons Fuels Co Ltd